 Many people with excessive weight problems are turning to weight loss surgery or obesity surgery.
-It is fast becoming a popular option when other weight loss methods, such as diet, exercise and supplementation has failed.
+It is fast becoming a popular option when other weight loss methods, such as diet, exercise and supplementation have failed.
 Failure of these methods means that a person is unable to maintain a healthy weight and in many cases, the weight is regained.
-And, excessive weight, if not dealt with can lead to long term health problems such as cancer, heart disease or strokes.
-Obesity is perhaps in the next 25 years will become the biggest financial drain on one’s family and country along with other associated life style disorders like Diabetes and Hypertension to name a few.
-Obesity refers to a spectrum of problems of excess weight ranging from being mildly overweight to being morbidly obese.
+And, excessive weight, if not dealt with can lead to long term health problems such as cancer, heart disease or coronary strokes.
+Perhaps in the next 25 years, obesity will become the biggest financial drain on one’s family and country along with other associated life style disorders like Diabetes and Hypertension to name a few.
+Obesity refers to a spectrum of problems due to excess weight ranging from being mildly overweight to being morbidly obese.
 Patients with morbid obesity do not tend to respond to medical means of weight loss.

 What is Weight Loss Surgery?

 Weight Loss Surgery includes a variety of procedures performed on people who are obese.
 Weight loss includes a variety of procedures performed on people who are obese.
-It is achieved by reducing the size of the stomach with an implanted medical device (gastric banding) or through removal of a portion of the stomach (sleeve gastrectomy or biliopancreatic diversion with duodenal switch) or by resecting and re-routing the small intestines to a small stomach pouch (gastric bypass surgery).
-Long-term studies show the procedures cause significant long-term loss of weight, recovery from diabetes, improvement in cardiovascular risk factors, and a reduction in mortality of 23% from 40%.
+It is achieved by reducing the size of the stomach with an implanted medical device (gastric banding) or through the removal of a portion of the stomach (sleeve gastrectomy or biliopancreatic diversion with duodenal switch) or by resecting and re-routing the small intestines to a small stomach pouch (gastric bypass surgery).
+Long-term studies show that the procedures causes significant long-term weight loss, help recovery from diabetes, improves the cardiovascular risk factors and reduces the mortality by 23% from 40%.

 Is Weight Loss Surgery Right for you?

-Weight - If your weight is double your ideal body weight, you may be a candidate for the procedure.
+- Weight If your weight is twice your ideal body weight, you may be a candidate for the procedure.

 If you meet all of the above requirements, you're probably a good candidate for weight loss surgery.